The Best Restaurants In Bangkok: The IDEAL 27

 But such is the quality of Côte by Mauro Colagreco, and the unique skills of head chef Davide Garavaglia, that those doubts died down almost as soon as the restaurant had finished its first service, with the spot now arguably the city’s destination fine-dining restaurant for those not in the mood for Thai (fools).

 Of course, the pedigree here is undeniable.
 Mauro Colagreco, whose illustrious career’s highlight is the three Michelin-starred Mirazur on the French Riviera, has brought a slice of the Mediterranean to Bangkok, with a tasting menu that imbues traditional French technique with the odd Thai flourish to great effect.
-Here, it’s a choice of five, seven or nine courses (the latter of which will set you back in the region of £140, one of the city’s more expensive menus), which see the diner put complete trust in the chef.
+Here, it’s a nine course tasting menu (there’s also a shorter lunch affair) which see the diner put complete trust in the chef.

 Whilst we wouldn’t want to ruin the surprise here, the restaurant has a wicked way with seafood, a dish of local sea urchin and textures of cauliflower landing as one of the best dishes we’ve enjoyed in the city, a perfect marriage of sense of place and the chef’s own idiosyncrasies.
 The panoramic river views certainly do no harm.

-Last week, the consistency and quality of Côte was further underscored by Michelin’s awarding of a second star.
+In the 2025 Michelin Guide for Thailand announcement, the consistency and quality of Côte was further underscored by Michelin’s awarding of a second star.
+Whilst we hate to be ‘that guy’, a third feels kind of inevitable at this stage.

 • When is Côte open?
 Côte is closed on Mondays and Tuesdays, and open for both lunch and dinner Wednesday through Sunday.